BeyondBelief96/AeroliteEngine/README.md

 # Aerolite Engine

-PhysicsEngine is a lightweight 2D and 3D physics simulation library written in C++.
+Aerolite Engine is a lightweight 2D and 3D physics simulation library written in C++.
 It can be used to add physical behaviors like collisions, rigid body dynamics, and particle systems to games and other graphical applications.

 ## About